-CONCERN: Impact of industrial wind development in the KANSAS FLINT HILLS.
+CONCERN: The impact of industrial wind development in the KANSAS FLINT HILLS.

 MISSION: Our mission is to protect the wide-open spaces of the KANSAS FLINT HILLS, the last significant expanse of tallgrass prairie on the continent.

-VISION: While we are in favor of renewable alternative energy, we strongly oppose placing industrial wind energy complexes in the Flint Hills.
-The Flint Hills are not a renewable resource.
+VISION: We strongly oppose placing industrial wind energy complexes in the Flint Hills.
+The Flint Hills region is not a renewable resource.
 It's a one-of-a-kind landscape.
-As an alternative, we support siting wind turbines on land that has already been fragmented by farming or other development.
-Why fragment and compromise this unique and endangered ecosystem with industrial development when Kansas has over 8 million acres of already fragmented land with good wind resources?
+Industrial wind turbines should be placed on land that has already been fragmented by farming or other development.
+Why fragment and compromise this unique and endangered Tallgrass Prairie ecosystem with industrial development when Kansas has over 8 million acres of already fragmented land with good wind resources?

 Points To Consider